jmcnamara/rust_xlsxwriter/README.md

 Recent changes:

+- Added support for Worksheet checkboxes.
 - Added `constant_memory` mode.
-- Removed requirement on `regex` crate.

 See the full [Release Notes and Changelog].